koajs/koa/docs/api/response.md

 this.redirect('http://google.com');
 ```

-  To alter the default status of `302` or the response
+  To alter the default status of `302`, simply assign the status
-  body simply assign before and re-assign after this call:
+  before or after this call.
+To alter the body, assign it after this call:

 ```js
 this.status = 301;